-Being an active member we are not only building websites brick by brick, we also strive to develop the platform itself.
-Of course the list of contributions can be viewed on drupal.org profile.
+Being an active member, our Drupal web development company is not only building websites brick by brick, we also strive to develop the platform itself.
+Of course, the list of contributions can be viewed on drupal.org profile.
 But there is a weak point of it - it does not show the dynamics.
 That is why I decided to share the information via blog.
 So, recently we have finished our 3-months code sprint!

 Drupal 8 is not far from.
 The question of involvement into it was asked once and the answer came quickly: Drupal 7 finest groundwork should not be left behind when a new version comes in - some projects should be ported!